 ESU offers multiple pathways to admission for candidates pursuing a master’s in school counseling online.
 Certified teachers with at least two years of teaching experience can enter through the traditional admissions path.
 Prospective students with counseling degrees can enter through the alternative route to restricted licensure program, while those with bachelor’s degrees in any field can enroll through the parallel pathways program, which forgoes teaching certification and experience requirements in favor of additional education and field experience courses.

 The traditional program requires students to complete 48 credits, while the parallel pathways program may require as many as 54 credits (depending on a student’s academic and professional experience).
 Some of ESU’s notable counseling courses include psychosocial development and disability, multicultural counseling, parenting and parent consultation, and group process in counseling.
 All pathways offer thesis and non–thesis options.
 Students must also perform an internship and a supervised practicum in counseling.

-ESU is regionally accredited by the Higher Learning Commission.
+Emporia State University is regionally accredited by the Higher Learning Commission (HLC).

 Based in western Tennessee, UTM is a public university that offers a master of science in education in school counseling.
 This primarily online degree builds students’ technical skills, personal awareness, cultural sensitivity, and empathy.
 UTM’s counselor education model focuses on two major concepts: a commitment to diverse learners and the use of technology to enhance communication and student learning.